 When you begin, nobody tells you about the grief that comes with healing.
 Because it sounds counterintuitive.
 Why would getting better involve loss?

-Through my own healing journey and decades of walking alongside people through their most tender seasons I’ve learned: healing demands that you release the version of yourself that learned how to survive inside the wound.
+Through my own healing journey, I have learned this: healing demands that you release the version of yourself that learned how to survive inside the wound.
 And that version?
 You might love her.
-You might have no idea who you’ll be without her.
+You might have no idea who you will be without her.
 But she cannot come with you.

 The person you built around the pain

 When something hurts us deeply, we don’t just experience it and move on.
 We reorganize.
 We develop workarounds, protective strategies, entire personalities shaped around the injury.
 The child who learned that love was conditional becomes an adult who over-gives to feel worthy.
-The one who was abandoned becomes someone who leaves first.
-The one who was told her voice didn’t matter becomes either very quiet or very loud.
+The one who was abandoned becomes the one who leaves first.
+The one who was told her voice didn’t matter becomes either incredibly quiet or very loud.

 These adaptations were intelligent solutions your younger self devised with limited resources and no guidebook.
 No one should ever feel ashamed of how she survived.